duncanbeyer/GB-Project-Emulator/README.md

 The Most recently uploaded version 8 runs on Windows.
 After downloading, it can be tested by opening the main project folder and running ./part roms/zelda.gb.

 This emulator works for games with memory type MBC1, MBC1+RAM, and MBC1+RAM+BATTERY.
 More memory types, along with audio support, have not been implemented.
 An example of a working MBC1+RAM+BATTERY game is The Legend of Zelda: Link's Awakening.
 A copy exists under the roms folder for demonstration and testing purposes.

+p.s.
+I didn't totally know how to use GitHub until later on so this repo is a little scuffed.